 Through redesign and automation, manual intervention is minimised or eliminated and customers of the service undertake their own service requests and data entry on a self-serve basis.
-The new interactions are being co designed with the customer.
+These new interactions are being co designed with the customer including diverse customer groups specific to our demographic and those with accessibility issues.
 Web chat / Web bots are being implemented to support customers who require it and to help optimise the design of forms and web pages.

-Constructing a Pipeline of Change and Benefits
+Constructing a Work Programme of Change and Benefits